muktihari/fit/cmd/fitactivity/README.md

 Otherwise, they will be assigned with value from the corresponding field only if they are invalid.

+#### Total Training Effect (TTE)

+Even though Session's `total_training_effect` and `total_anaerobic_training_effect` both have prefix `total`, this is an exception.

+Garmin uses Firstbeat's algorithm to calculate Total Training Effect (TTE), which is measured on a scale 0 to 5.
+The values between sessions can't simply be added together since this can exceed this scale.
+Moreover, not all manufacturers use this algorithm or apply the same scale.
+Until we know how to calculate this correctly, **we pick the highest value from the combined sessions**.
+This might be a useful reference if we want to implement it later: [training effect white paper](https://assets.firstbeat.com/firstbeat/uploads/2015/10/white_paper_training_effect.pdf).

 ### The process

 We will combine last session group (include record, event, and lap) of the first file with the first session group of the next file (and so on).